WenuLink/wenu-link-android/CONTRIBUTING.md

 - Prefer expression bodies for simple functions.
 - Use block bodies when logic becomes more complex or requires multiple steps.

+#### Private first

+- Prefer all classes, functions, properties, and nested types as private by default, and only elevate visibility when necessary.
+- Hide internal state, helper functions, and implementation-specific classes behind private scopes and sealed types.

 ### Ktlint

 Before submitting a PR, run: